 A Sales Receipt is an invoice + a payment all rolled into one.
 Therefore, syncing an order as a sales receipt will record the sale, and deposit the payment into the correct (mapped) bank account in QuickBooks Online.
 This is usually a typical representation of a WooCommerce order - where the order is placed and paid for all at once.
 The only exception would be someone paying for a WooCommerce order with a Bank Transfer or Cash on Delivery type of gateway - where the payment isn't received at the time of order.

 This is the default setting for MyWorks Sync but can be changed in our Settings.
 Remember that if an order is placed with a Bank Transfer gateway, for example, the sales receipt in QuickBooks Online will reflect that payment has been received when it has not.

 This is the default/recommended setting for MyWorks Sync.

 Orders as an Invoice + Payment

-An invoice in QuickBooks Online represents a sale you've made, that hasn't yet been paid.
+An invoice in QuickBooks Online represents a sale you've made that hasn't yet been paid.
 It's displayed in QuickBooks Online as "Open" until a payment is added to the invoice.
-Therefore, syncing a WooCommerce order as an invoice + payment is perfectly acceptable.
+Therefore, syncing a WooCommerce order as an invoice + payment is acceptable.
 When the order is placed, it's synced to QuickBooks Online immediately as an invoice.

 Otherwise, the payment will not be synced over - and the invoice will accurately remain as open in QuickBooks Online.
 Read more about syncing over payments for these types of gateways here.